pakozm/xemsg/README.md

 Outputs:

-- id: a number with the socket identifier or `nil` in case of failure.
+- s: a SP socket object, `nil` in case of failure.
 - e_msg: string with error message only in case of failure.
 - e_num: error number, only in case of failure.

+Notice that SP sockets are Lua objects, being full userdatas with a common metatable.
+Similarly as Lua does with `string` and their metatable, all SP objects has as a reference to `xe` table, so, as long as a function receives a SP socket object in its first argument, the function can be called as a method using `:` operator for simplicity.

 **close(s)**